 Figure 3: Additives stabilize the addition of dimeric and tetrameric species in insulin self-assembly.
-CHESS plots displaying the extracted association [M-1 s-1] and dissociation rate constants [s-1] for each specific transition for the tested conditions: (A) 10 nM HI655 (nvideos = 4, Nparticles = 2321), (B) 10 nM HI655 + 100 μM Zn2+ (nvideos = 4, Nparticles = 2073), (C) 10 nM HI655 + 25 μM phenol (nvideos = 7, Nparticles = 3212) and (D) 10 nM HI655 + 100 μM Zn2+ + 25 μM phenol (nvideos = 5, Nparticles = 2473).
+CHESS plots displaying the extracted association [M-1 s-1] and dissociation rate constants [s-1] for each specific transition for the tested conditions: a, 10 nM HI655 (nvideos = 4, Nparticles = 2321), b, 10 nM HI655 + 100 μM Zn2+ (nvideos = 4, Nparticles = 2073), c, 10 nM HI655 + 25 μM phenol (nvideos = 7, Nparticles = 3212) and d, 10 nM HI655 + 100 μM Zn2+ + 25 μM phenol (nvideos = 5, Nparticles = 2473).
 Rate constants marked with white triangle are extracted from data with less than 10 transitions.
 See Supplementary Table 8-11 for the number of transitions in each square.

 A crucial prediction from these rate constants is that the pathway of insulin assembly changes with concentration.
 We propose here a model where the self-assembly pathway of insulin is reliant on concentration: At nM concentrations similar to the secreted insulin concentrations used in the single-molecule assays, monomer addition dominates as a higher rate constant of dimer addition cannot compensate for the low population of dimers.
 At higher concentrations resembling pharmaceutical preparations and bulk experiments, the increasing dimer-to-monomer ratio shifts the assembly pathway towards dimer addition due to the intrinsically higher rate constant.